Kim Walker-Smith

-Her rendition of the John Mark McMillan song "How He Loves" has been viewed over 22 million times on YouTube.
-Her rendition of Brian Johnson's and Jon Mohr's song "Where You Go I Go" has over 9 million views on YouTube.
+Her rendition of the John Mark McMillan song "How He Loves" has been viewed over 27 million times on YouTube.
+Her rendition of Brian Johnson's and Jon Mohr's song "Where You Go I Go" has over 11 million views on YouTube.

-Personal life
+Early life

 Kim Walker was born in Albany, Oregon, and "raised in a small farm town called Klamath Falls, Oregon."
 Her parents divorced when she was four years old.
 Her family moved frequently, causing her to be shy and withdrawn as a result of always being "the new kid".
 Walker stated that her family "for generations has been very musical and my mom put me on a stage when I was three.
 I grew up singing and was very involved in musical theater."
 Walker gave her life to God when she was eighteen years old.
 During a challenging season in her life while attending Bethel, she received a vision about the love God had for her, and was a changed person after that encounter.

 In her early adulthood, Walker moved to Redding, California, to attend a Christian college, but was struggling with her grades and wasn't happy attending university.
 One night while driving around she cried out to the Lord, and came across a 24-hour prayer house that had been recently set up by Bethel Church.
 Venturing inside, Walker was captivated and attended their church service the following Sunday.
 After a year she left university to attend the Bethel School of Supernatural Ministry (BSSM).
 She graduated from the BSSM after completing their two-year program, and after two more years was hired by the church as a worship pastor.
 Walker has stated that the "greatest desire of [her] heart is to see God's kingdom and power manifest for people to be set free, healed, and radically changed as they encounter God in worship."